-Specialty groups can also help students develop clinical skills in their specialty earlier than they would in their traditional academic trajectory.
+Specialty groups can also help students develop clinical skills in their specialty earlier than they would in the traditional academic trajectory.
 For students planning to work in emergency medicine, for example, the Emergency Medicine Interest Group introduces medical students to the physicians who staff the UCLA Emergency Department.
 While shadowing these practitioners, students perform front-line emergency medical tasks such as starting IVs, splinting fractured bones and suturing wounds.

-Active participation in academic organizations enriches medical student life at the David Geffen School of Medicine at UCLA, immersing students in the vanguard of their fields and providing them with guidance and support as they build their skills.
+Active participation in academic organizations enriches student life at the DGSOM, immersing students in the vanguard of their fields and providing them with guidance and support as they build their skills.